 Wilderness Connect, housed on the University of Montana campus, acknowledges that we are on the traditional lands of the Salish and Kalispel peoples, who have stewarded this land throughout many generations and are its past, present, and future caretakers.

 The Air Quality toolbox is a ‘work in progress’ and represents information available to date on this subject.
-To suggest new materials for inclusion, email Lisa Ronald at email@example.com.
+Contact us to suggest new materials for inclusion.

 According to the National Research Council, in 1993 visibility in western wilderness was about half of what it would be without air pollution, and in eastern wilderness, about 1/5 of natural conditions.
 Clean air is necessary for natural ecosystems to properly function inside wilderness.
 It is also integral to visitor experience as most visitors who come to wilderness areas expect clear views.
 Yet, many remote areas are affected by air pollution because it can be transported significant distances by winds and atmospheric currents.
 And, of course, some wilderness areas are nearby urban centers or industrial development which create more direct impacts.

 According to the National Survey on Recreation and the Environment, 93% of the public value wilderness for the protection it provides to air quality (this is the single most identified value of wilderness).
 Indeed, because the Clean Air Act identifies certain wilderness areas as Class I, and because attaining that goal can only be met by also improving the air quality of the surrounding area, wilderness designation is then a source, so to speak, of cleaner air in the surrounding area.